no10ds/DEPRECATED-rapid-api/docs/guides/contributing/application_context.md

   to `api/common/config/auth.py`
 - Check if you need handle the permission in `api/application/services/authorisation/acceptable_permissions.py`

-### Permissions for existing client apps
+### Permissions for existing client apps and users

-Once the new permission has been created, you can add it to a client app.
+Once the new permission has been created, you can add it to a client app/user.
 In DynamoDB:

 1. Open the permissions table: `{prefix}_users_permissions`